felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

   - you are not allowed to use abbreviations, acronyms or proper nouns
-- You are allowed to draw a tile from the Banana bag before it reaches you so you can think about your next move (I call that a "buffered move"), but you cannot play out of turn.
+- You are allowed to draw a tile from the Banana bag before it reaches you so you can think about your next move (I call that a "buffered move").
+You cannot play out of turn by default, but you can be flexible depending on the mood of who you're currently playing with.
 - A player may choose to skip their turn at any time.
 - Spectators who watch the game without playing are the ultimate judges to determine if a word is legal or not.